gearglow/ReptiliaWithATwist/The List.md

 "Oh my _gosh,_ that's _so_ cathartic!"
 She gushed.
 "Hermione, you've _got_ to try it!"
 She gave it a few more for good measure before Hermione took her place.

 Hermione threw a spinning roundhouse with a channeled banisher.
-The giant snake, all 42 tonnes of it, actually slid back a bit, with a visible shockwave traversing down its length.
+The giant snake, all 42 tonnes of it, actually slid back a bit, with a visible shock-wave rippling down its length.

 "Sweet Merlin in a bucket, Hermione, you hit like a freight train!"
 Ginny gasped.

 Hermione smiled bashfully.
 "I've been training with Luna and Ellie."

-"How, by deadlifting the giant squid?"
+"How, by dead-lifting the giant squid?"
 Nell quipped.

 "I want in," Ginny said.

 "Me too," Nell agreed.

-"Ron?"
+"Alright.
+Ron?"
 Elysia asked.

 Ron shook his head.
 "Nuh-uh.
 I know when I'm out of my depth.
 'Sides, I'm a teenage boy.
 I need my beauty sleep."